ELITR/online-text-flow/README.md

 200 201 Thank there have...
 ```

-Around line [25](data/en.txt#L24), we can observe the first complete sentence to be emited, and the "expected" sentence changing back into the "incoming" as the comma `, but` is reintroduced instead of the period `.
+Around line [25](data/en.txt#L24), we can observe the first "complete" sentence to be emited, and the "expected" sentence changing back into the "incoming" as the comma `century, but` is reintroduced instead of the period `century.
 But`:
 ```json
 > head -n 26 data/en.txt | online-text-flow events --json | tail -n 3 | jq -c '.text'
 {"complete":[],"expected":[[100,110,"You should."],[200,210,"Thank there have been many revolutions over the last century."]],"incoming":[[300,301,"But perhaps none as significant as the large..."]]}